St. John's (NY) vs. Stony Brook College Basketball Predictions & Picks - November 7

 St. John's (NY) Performance Insights

-- On the boards, the Red Storm were fifth-best in college basketball in rebounds (37.2 per game) last year.
-They were 275th in rebounds conceded (32.5 per game).
+- The Red Storm were the fifth-best squad in college basketball in rebounds per game (37.2) and ranked 275th in rebounds allowed (32.5) last season.

+- With 5.8 made 3-pointers per game and shooting 33.1% from beyond the arc last year, the Red Storm were 324th and 234th in the nation, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.